ianmcook/queryparser/README.md

   - Joins
   - Subqueries
+  - The `WITH` clause (common table expressions)
-  - `OVER` expressions
+  - `OVER` expressions (window or analytic functions)
   - `CASE` expressions
   - Some SQL functions and operators

-The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.
+**queryparser** currently has the following limitations:

-Expressions that include logical operators (such as `IS NULL`) might generate R expressions that do not follow the same order of operations that a SQL engine would follow.
-When using expressions (not simple column references or literals) as operands to logical operators, enclose these expressions in parentheses to avoid ambiguity.
+  - When logical operators (such as `IS NULL`) have unparenthesized expressions as their operands, R will interpret the resulting code using a different order of operations than a SQL engine would.
+When using an expression as the operand to a logical operator, always enclose the expression in parentheses.
+  - The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.

 ## Non-Goals

-**queryparser** does not aspire to:
+**queryparser** is not intended to:

-  - Translate other SQL statements (such as `INSERT` or `UPDATE`)
+  - Translate other types of SQL statements (such as `INSERT` or `UPDATE`)
-  - Customize translations for different SQL dialects
+  - Customize translations for specific SQL dialects
   - Fully validate the syntax of the `SELECT` statements passed to it